 Thank You Fresh Hop Group!

-The Fresh Hop Group awarded 19 Yakima County based Arts and Science organizations a part of over $100,000 in funds from proceeds from their 2017 Fresh Hop Ale Festival.
-The Wenas Mammoth Foundation is honored and excited to be awarded $3,500.00, that will be used at the dig site to fabricate and erect the life-size Bison Antiquus Silhouette (Perry Tech Welding Program) and also supplies for the 2nd Mural (LaSalle High School Art Class).
-This generous grant gives us the opportunity to bring Arts and Science education projects to our local school students, and communities.
-Please support the Fresh Hop Group by attending their function in 2018, by participating or volunteering!
+The Fresh Hop Group awarded 26 Yakima County based Arts and Science organizations a part of over $100,000 in funds from proceeds from their 2018 Fresh Hop Ale Festival.
+The Wenas Mammoth Foundation is honored and excited to be awarded a grant that will be used to enhance our educational program, including our repository which will house the original mammoth and bison bones.
+Please support the Fresh Hop Group by attending their function in 2019, by participating or volunteering!

 LOCAL ABC NEWS VIDEO FEATURES